As The Coronavirus Crisis Heats Up, Why Aren't We Hearing From The CDC?

 The CDC is normally a credible, reliable source of infectious disease knowledge, led by physicians, scientists and epidemiologists capable of fielding detailed questions about what is scientifically known and what is not.

-In past health emergencies, the agency has provided not only specific numbers and data about the changing status of an epidemic, but also offered informed commentary on the likely course of an outbreak and the best known strategies for mitigation and containment.
+In past health emergencies, the agency has not only provided specific numbers and data about the changing status of an epidemic, but also offered informed commentary on the likely course of an outbreak and the best known strategies for mitigation and containment.
 The agency is usually in close contact with state public health agencies, and has an overview on what is happening across the entire country.

 Though represented behind the scenes on the White House's coronavirus task force, the CDC hasn't held its own press briefing for reporters in two weeks.
 Those briefings had been happening frequently as the novel coronavirus outbreak began, but stopped abruptly early this month.
 The last one was held on March 9.
 An inquiry from NPR to the CDC about why the agency's briefings stopped and whether they would resume went unanswered.